Compiled by the Road Trip Alberta team

 Location: 10345 106 St

 With an excellent wine cellar and one of the best lamb dishes in the city, Sofra Authentic Turkish Cuisine serves filling Mediterranean dishes in an unassuming, laid-back restaurant.
-Warm and hearty, choose from stuffed apricots, grilled tiger prawns, or, if you’re looking for a great sampler of everything, try the Sultan’s Sofrasi for two.
+Warm and hearty, choose from stuffed apricots, and grilled tiger prawns, or, if you’re looking for a great sampler of everything, try the Sultan’s Sofrasi for two.

 The rich flavours and authentic recipes will make you forget that you’re not in the heart of Istanbul, but right here in Alberta.
 Sofra definitely deserves its spot on this list of top Edmonton restaurants.